About Me

 Biography

 I obtained a BSc in mathematics from Newcastle university, then a MSc in Mathematical Biology from Heriot-Watt University where my thesis title was as follows Pattern formation in Stochastic Partial Differential Equations.
 During my studies, I focused on modelling and simulation while also having expertise in optimisation methods, bayesian statistics, sensitivity analysis and group theory.
-I am now at the Sheffield Hallam university working under the supervision of: Professor Ian Halliday (UoS), Dr Xu Xu and Dr Torsten Schenkel.
+I then completed a PhD in computational statistics focusing on developing new methods for model forecasting and sensitivity/identifiability analysis.
+The thesis tries to strike the right balance between theoretical development and applied impact in the methods developed.
+The work within the thesis is applicable to any field despite the focus been concentrated on cardiovascular models.

 Computational Skills